7 Things You Can Do for Pollinators

 - If you must use pesticides, read and follow ALL label directions carefully.

-3. REGISTER AS A BEE FRIENDLY GARDEN
+3. BECOME A BEE FRIENDLY GARDEN MEMBER

 4. REACH OUT TO OTHERS – INFORM AND INSPIRE